gacerioni/generic-iac-tf-for-db-in-redis-cloud-sub/README.md

 Before using this Terraform configuration, set up a KV store in your Vault instance:

 1. Create a KV store named `secret`.
-2. Add the following secrets to the path `secret/redis-quintoandar-lab`:
+2. Add the following secrets (single entry, add the entire json) to the path `secret/redis-quintoandar-lab`:

     ```json
     {